DengYiping/artemis-core/README.md

 # Artemis Core

 ## Introduction
+Artemis is a system that can find components in compiled binary executable.
+We are using it to find vulnerable components and give user feedback on it.

 This is artemis's core algorithm implmentation.
 Core algorithm is purely C++, enjoy the speed boost.